 Cornell University is situated in Ithaca, a small city in central New York on the southern shore of Cayuga Lake, the largest of the Finger Lakes.
 The expansive campus, overlooking the lake and bounded on two sides by deep glaciated gorges, is acknowledged to be one of the most scenic in the world.
-About 3000 acres of trails, ponds, gardens, and biological research facilities are administered by Cornell Plantations.
+About 3000 acres of trails, ponds, gardens, and biological research facilities are administered by Cornell Arboretum.

 Ithaca is a pleasant and livable city of humanscale, with varied and affordable shopping establishments and restaurants (including the world famous Moosewood Restaurant).
 There are excellent facilities for most indoor and outdoor sports.
 The area has a lively arts community; year-round concerts, theater, and musical events are presented at Cornell and Ithaca College featuring world-class performers.
 In addition to the films at numerous commercial theaters, a year-round program from early classics to the most recent avant garde offerings-are presented by Cornell Cinema.
 Formal lectures, conferences, and seminar series bring to the Cornell campus leading international figures in all the academic disciplines and in public affairs.

 Housing for graduate students is available within walking distance of the campus, in residential areas within the city of Ithaca which are served by Ithaca Transit, and in the rural surrounding areas.
 Excellent medical services can be found in the City of Ithaca and at Cornell’s Gannett Health Center.

 Click here for more information on planning a visit to the Cornell University campus and the Ithaca area.